Cosmetic Dentistry

 Treatment Essentials at a Glance

-What it is: Dental bonding applies tooth-colored resin to repair chips, fill gaps, cover stains, or reshape teeth.
+What it is: Dental bonding applies tooth-colored composite resin to repair chips, fill gaps, cover stains, or reshape teeth.
 One visit.
 Done.

 Typical appointment time: 30-60 minutes per tooth